obartra/3d/projects/chess/README.md

 ### Using UV Resin

-If you haven’t used UV resin before (like me), the process is straightforward but requires some preparation.
-It’s important you never look directly into the UV light (to avoid risk of blindness) and ensure the resin doesn’t touch your skin.
-So, to be safe, you’ll need some gear:
+Using UV resin strengthens the pieces but requires safety precautions such as wearing protective gear.
+The process is straightforward but requires some preparation.
+Follow the resin’s instructions for curing time to avoid overcuring.
+Ensure you never look directly into the UV light and avoid skin contact with the resin.

 | Material | Image |
 | - | - |